-7. Each Director shall declare in writing that they support the mission and values of the Association and shall comply with these By-laws.
+- Each Director shall declare in writing that they support the mission and values of the Association and shall comply with these By-laws.

-8. All Directors shall be members of the Association, in good standing, from the time of their election and throughout their term of office.
+- All Directors shall be members of the Association, in good standing, from the time of their election and throughout their term of office.

-10. At each Annual General Meeting, a slate of Directors shall be presented for election for a 2 year term of office.
-Such slate shall be sufficient to maintain Board membership at a minimum of 8, with regard to the number of current Directors who are at the mid-point in their term.
+- At each Annual General Meeting, a slate of Directors shall be presented for election for a 2 year term of office.
+Such slate shall be sufficient to maintain Board membership at a minimum of 5, with regard to the number of current Directors who are at the midpoint in their term.
 Directors appointed by the Board to fill vacancies arising since the last Annual General Meeting shall, with the endorsement of the Nominating Committee, also be presented for election for a 2 year term of office as part of the slate.
-Such slate shall also be consistent with the considerations relating to gender balance as defined in By-law 5 above.
+11. Directors shall be eligible for re-election if otherwise qualified.

-12. The office of Director shall be automatically vacated:
+- The office of Director shall be automatically vacated:

 a) if a Director resigns their office by delivering a written resignation to an Officer of the Association; or